johnnjuki/bloctickets/README.md

 While BlocTickets is operational and allows users to successfully create and pay for events using cUSD, we are actively working on expanding its capabilities.
 The following features are under development:

-### Decentralized Autonomous Organization (DAO)
+#### Decentralized Autonomous Organization (DAO)

-We are also in the process of developing and incorporating the Bloc DAO.
+We are in the process of developing and incorporating the Bloc DAO.
 This will serve as a decentralized governance layer for the platform, allowing the community to verify event authenticity and participate in decision-making processes.

 Stay tuned for updates as we continue to build and improve BlocTickets to serve you better!